 Limited animal and human studies have found policosanol to be safe.

-Policosanol, as reviewed in this monograph, is a mixture of high molecular weight, primary aliphatic alcohols (waxy substances), of which octacosanol (1-octacosanol) is the main component (approximately 60%).
+Policosanol is a generic term referring to a mixture of high molecular weight, aliphatic primary alcohols (waxy substances), of which octacosanol (1-octacosanol) is the main component (approximately 60%).
 For information regarding the octacosanol component, refer to the Octacosanol monograph.
-Policosanol is isolated from sugar cane wax or beeswax, but these sources may have different proportions of policosanol components.
-Octacosanol and related substances also are found in wheat germ oil, vegetable oils, alfalfa, and animal products.1, 2, 3
+Policosanol is most commonly isolated from sugar cane wax, but can also be extracted from beeswax, rice bran, or wheat germ.
+However, these sources may have different relative proportions of policosanol components.
+Octacosanol and related substances also are found in wheat germ oil, vegetable oils, alfalfa, and animal products.1, 2, 3, 4

 Policosanol has been used most often for cholesterol-lowering effects.